bloominstituteoftechnology/Data-Structures/README.md

 Given the above spec, try to get a working implementation that passes the tests.
 What data structure(s) might be good candidates with which to build our cache on top of?
 Hint: Since our cache is going to be storing key-value pairs, we might want to use a structure that is adept at handling those.

----

-Once you've gotten the tests passing, it's time to analyze the runtime complexity of your `get` and `set` operations.
-There's a way to get both operations down to sub-linear time.
-In fact, we can get them each down to constant time by picking the right data structures to use.

-Here are you some things to think about with regards to optimizing your implementation: If you opted to use a dictionary to work with key-value pairs, we know that dictionaries give us constant access time, which is great.
-It's cheap and efficient to fetch pairs.
-A problem arises though from the fact that dictionaries don't have any way of remembering the order in which key-value pairs are added.
-But we definitely need something to remember the order in which pairs are added.
-Can you think of some ways to get around this constraint?

-## Stretch Goals

-### Generic Heaps
-A max heap is pretty useful, but what's even more useful is to have our heap be generic such that the user can define their own priority function and pass it to the heap to use.

-Augment your heap implementation so that it exhibits this behavior.
-If no comparator function is passed in to the heap constructor, it should default to being a max heap.
-Also change the name of the `get_max` function to `get_priority`.

-You can test your implementation against the tests in `test_generic_heap.py`.
-The test expects your augmented heap implementation lives in a file called `generic_heap.py`.
-Feel free to change the import statement to work with your file structure or copy/paste your implementation into a file with the expected name.

 ### AVL Tree
 An AVL tree (Georgy Adelson-Velsky and Landis' tree, named after the inventors) is a self-balancing binary search tree.
 In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.